 - These instructions assume that your wired LAN and FTP server settings are complete.
-For details on configuring these settings, refer to the documentation provided with the respective equipment. - Terms in brackets [ ] indicate button or icon names or other software elements.
-Brackets also denote camera menu items. - Page numbers in parentheses indicate where you can find additional information. - These instructions assume that you have read the Camera Instruction Manual and are familiar with operating the camera. - Sections of this manual labeled with the following symbols contain information of the corresponding nature. - Warnings to avoid potential problems are labeled with a caution symbol. - 🖫 : Supplemental information is labeled with a note symbol.
+For details on configuring these settings, refer to the documentation provided with the respective equipment. - Terms in brackets [] indicate button or icon names or other software elements.
+Brackets also denote camera menu items. - Page numbers in parentheses indicate where you can find additional information - These instructions assume that you have read the Camera Instruction Manual and are familiar with operating the camera. - Sections of this manual labeled with the following symbols contain information of the corresponding nature. - : Warnings to avoid potential problems are labeled with a caution symbol. - 🖫 : Supplemental information is labeled with a note symbol.

-- Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - UPnP is a trademark of the UPnP Implementers Corporation. - All other corporate and brand names in this manual are trademarks or registered trademarks of their respective owners.
+- Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Macintosh is a registered trademark of Apple Corporation in the United States and other countries. - UPnP is a trademark of the UPnP Implementers Corporation. - All other corporate and brand names in this manual are trademarks or registered trademarks of their respective owners.